Javascript let Keyword

 In JavaScript, let

-is a keyword which is used to declare a local variable with block scope.
-Unlike var
+is a keyword that is used to declare a local variable with block scope.
+In ECMAScript2016(ES6) the let

-It allows you to declare limited scope variables that can not be accessible outside of the scope.
+It allows you to declare a limited scope variable that is not accessible outside of the scope.

 The syntax for using the let

-keyword for defining a variable is the same as that of the var
+keyword for defining a variable is the same as that for the var

 keyword.

-can not be accessed from outside the block, if we have defined the variable using the let
+can not be accessed from outside the block, if the variable is defined using the let

 keyword.
 See the below example: